GUIDE ON CRATER FOREST TENTED CAMP NEAR NGORONGORO CRATER - HIGHLANDS

 Mike and Ann Rosenblum - Illinois, United States

-SAFARI TRIP IDEA FOR CRATER FOREST TENTED CAMP NEAR NGORONGORO CRATER TANZANIA
+EAST AFRICA SAFARI BOOKING TRIP IDEA FOR CRATER FOREST TENTED CAMP NEAR NGORONGORO CRATER TANZANIA

 When staying at Crater Forest Tented Camp near Ngorongoro Crater - Highlands (Karatu Farmlands), we recommend combining it with your Northern Tanzania safari to Tarangire, Lake Manyara and Serengeti (wildebeest migration).
 End your trip with a Swahili cultural tour and beach holiday in Zanzibar.